Ruabon railway branch lines: Service reductions and closure

 Retrenchment in World War I resulted in the railmotor halts closing, on 22 March 1915, as well as severance of the Ponkey to Legacy connection, on 18 January 1917.
 The Ruabon end of the Ponkey branch continued, serving private sidings: there were two brickworks, a petroleum company siding, and those of a furniture factory and the Rhos Gas Company.

-Later a short siding was laid at the Legacy end to provide access from the Rhos branch to a sub-station of the North Wales Power Company.
+Later a short siding was laid at the Legacy end to provide access from the Rhos branch to a substation of the North Wales Power Company.

 Wrexham to Rhos passenger trains continued running until 30 December 1930.

 The line between Pontcysyllte and Pant closed in 1953, a mineral service then operating from the north end; this was closed throughout on 14 October 1963.

-The Ponkey line north of the Bryn-yr-Owen colliery connection at Aberderfyn closed in 1917; the line, then fed from the south end, was cut back to Ruabon Brick Works in 1954, and completely closed in 1964.
+The Ponkey line north of the Bryn-yr-Owen colliery connection at Aberderfyn closed in 1917; the line, then fed from the south end, was cut back to Ruabon Brick Works (latterly known as Jenks) in 1954, and completely closed in 1964.